 - Know how to collect and handle the product you are harvesting.
 Improper collecting can damage the remaining plant parts.
 Improper collecting and handling can result in an unusable product.

 - Be sure that a market exists for the product you intend to harvest.

 - Respect the land and others using it.
 Follow the Generally Allowed Uses (PDF) requirements when harvesting.

 - Obtain and carry the proper permit and complete the end of season report while harvesting.

 - Maintain required records, timely submit required reports, and pay fees.

-There are many commercially available publications that will assist you in identifying plants and other products.
-The University Extension Service also supplies resources.
-DNR published the Alaska Non-Timber Forest Products Harvest Manual to assist you with products that can be harvested, harvest protocols, quantity limits, seasonal restrictions, and selected references.
-The manual is available online at http://dnr.alaska.gov/mlw/ntfp/pdf/soa_ntfp_harvestmanual_04022008.pdf (PDF) and through the local DNR offices.
+Many commercial publications are available to assist you in identifying plants and other products.
+The University of Alaska Fairbanks’ Extension Service also supplies resources.
+DNR published the Alaska Non-Timber Forest Products Harvest Manual (PDF) to assist you with products that can be harvested, harvest protocols, quantity limits, seasonal restrictions, and selected references.